 Finally, I added the sugar and Cider vinegar, and gave the mixture one last stir to make sure everything was well mixed.

 I served some of the Leftover Turkey Salad with Ritz crackers, and used some of it stuffed in pita bread with with lettuce and tomato.
-The Master Taste Tester’s favorite was the trio of the Leftover Turkey Salad, my potato salad, and cucumber dill salad.
-You’re in for a delicious treat, however you decide to serve it.
+The Master Taste Tester’s favorite was the trio of the Leftover Turkey Salad, my Southern Style Potato Salad with a Twist, and Cucumber Dill Salad.
+You’re in for a delicious treat however you decide to serve it.
 Yum!

 - cups (8 ounces) leftover turkey, cut into cubes